W427697/Discord-/docs/migration-guide.md

 - [Start and build CLI binaries removed](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#start-storybook--build-storybook-binaries-removed)
 - [Some community addons might not work yet](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#specific-instructions-for-addon-users)

-If any of these apply to your project, please read through the linked migration notes before continuing.
-If any of these new requirements or changes do not fit your project, you should probably continue using Storybook 6.x.
+If any of these changes apply to your project, please read through the linked migration notes before continuing.

+If any of these new requirements or changes are blockers for your project, we recommend to continue using Storybook 6.x.

 You may wish to read the [full migration notes](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-65x-to-700) before migrating.
 Or you can follow the instructions below and we’ll try to take care of everything for you!